List of Hobbies and Interests For a Resume| Difference Between Hobbies & Interests

 When you’re asked about your hobbies in an interview, it’s an opportunity to showcase your personality and interests outside of work.
 Don’t mention more than 1-2 hobbies.
 Here is a list of hobbies for freshers and experienced that you can consider mentioning during an interview:

-What are your hobbies example answers:
+What are your hobbies? example answers:

 1. Reading: Mentioning that you enjoy reading can show your commitment to self-improvement and knowledge acquisition.